CAN I BUY THIS YEAST SPECIES ANYWHERE ELSE on the planet?

 How long does it take for these yeast to make a sour beer?

-These yeast can make sour beers with a pH of 3.1 under standard lager yeast fermentation times (three weeks).
+These yeast can make sour beers with a pH of 3.1 under standard ale yeast fermentation times (two weeks).

 Do these yeast play well with hops?

 Yes!
-These yeast can produce mouth-watering tart IPAs if desired, or IPAs with touches of honey or fruit flavors.
+These yeast can produce mouth-wateringly tart IPAs if desired, or IPAs with touches of honey or fruit flavors— no fruit or honey needed.

 CAN I tell my patrons the adventure story of these yeast?